 If the mouth is not properly rinsed or cleaned after eating something specially the food that contains sugar and starch, it may lead to tooth decay.
 Similarly, sore and raw spots of chewing cheeks while eating often occur because of eating fast.
 These conditions aggravate at night and make it difficult while sleeping.
 Overgrown bacteria in the mouth even lead to snoring which not only disturbs the sleep of the patient but also of the partner and other family members which leaves everyone waking up tired even after hours of sleep.

 Persistent and repeated inflammation of gums leads to blockage in the blood vessels causing serious cardiovascular issues and strokes.
 In the case of inflammation, one must drink lots of water, must avoid strong mouthwash and alcohol.
 Also brushing and flossing must be done slowly without exerting too much pressure on both teeth and gums.
 Gum inflammation might not affect the heart instantly and directly, but it increases the inflammation throughout the body which eventually leads to cardiovascular conditions.

 Dental care and Lungs

-Dental care in Springfield is associated with the lungs because when there are unwanted and bad bacteria present in the mouth, they also reach the lungs through inhalation causing infections in lungs such as pneumonia.
+Dental care McLean is associated with the lungs because when there are unwanted and bad bacteria present in the mouth, they also reach the lungs through inhalation causing infections in lungs such as pneumonia.
 If the patients with existing lung infection develop periodontal diseases, it makes the condition even worse.

 Dental care and Memory